-INDEPENDENT AUDTIOR'S REPORT
+INDEPENDENT AUDITOR'S REPORT

-Board of Directors Lincoln Council on Aging, Inc. Ruston, Louisiana
+To The Board of Directors Lincoln Council on Aging, Inc. Ruston, Louisiana

-I have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Lincoln Council on Aging, Inc., as of and for the year ended June 30, 2010, which collectively comprise the basic financial statements of the Council as listed in the table of contents.
-These financial statements are the responsibility of the Council's management.
-My responsibility is to express an opinion on these financial statements based on my audit.
+I have audited the accompanying financial statements of the governmental activities and each major fund and the aggregate remaining fund information of the Lincoln Council on Aging, Inc. as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the Council's basic financial statements as listed in the table of contents.